lewdry/ldblog/_posts/2017-11-30-do-you-even-document.md

 Search constituted the default retrieval strategy.
 Participants seldom navigated folder hierarchies; they issued keywords to system-level search boxes.
 When search failed, they asked colleagues.

-> "The challenge is if you don't know it exists you can't search for it."
-(Carl, Caesium)
+Carl from Caesium noted that "if you don't know it exists then you can't search for it -- or it's very hard to search for it."

 Folder hierarchies existed but functioned as subjective taxonomies under the control of whoever created them.
 Naming conventions varied by individual or team and were rarely documented.